mvemjsun/httparty_presentation/README.md

 ```

 * Start the Sinatra webservice on a port of your choice using `rackup -p 4567`.
-* To run the tests `rake test:normal` which will result in
+* To run the tests execute `rake test:normal` which will result in (Please change example data to match your database data)

 ```
   Scenario: Request a full book list in json format